Mac screen goes black? Here’s your troubleshooting guide

 If disk permissions get messed up and can no longer provide adequate protection, apps can begin altering read-only files, which can lead to issues like lagging, freezing, crashing, and MacBook Pro screen blacking out from time to time.

-CleanMyMac X is a powerful tool for keeping your Mac in top shape.
-With features ranging from system cleanups and malware removal to speed boosts and storage visualization, CleanMyMac X has everything needed to fine-tune your Mac.
-And, of course, there’s a maintenance module to make any system repairs quick and easy.
+CleanMyMac is a smart and effortless Mac care app for keeping your Mac in top shape and free of any mess.
+With features ranging from system cleanups and malware removal to speed boosts and storage visualization, CleanMyMac has everything needed to fine-tune your Mac.
+And, of course, there’s a Performance tool to make any system repairs quick and easy.

 Unplug all accessories